Hardik-18449/example/README.md

 # example
-it is an example repo
+it is an example repo.